 Buying your first handgun can be overwhelming and downright confusing.
-We have decided to help you and break down our top five picks for the best all around handguns.
+We have decided to help you and break down our top five picks for the best all around first guns.

-While you might beat your chest about how different calibears like .357 magnum or 10mm are far superior, good luck finding ammo.
+While you might beat your chest about how larger calibers like .357 Magnum or 10mm are far superior, good luck finding ammo.
 I want the odds of any ammo I find fitting my gun to be high, and with 9mm they will be.
 And I love .45 ACP as much as anyone, but it's heavy and bulky in addition to less available and more expensive.
+There's less felt recoil, but it's negligible.
 It's a simple cost/benefit decision.

 So without more delay, before you head to the gun store, here's the list of the best first handguns a firearm owner can buy.

-With a standard 15-round magazine for the 9mm, it has adequate capacity.
+With a standard 15-round magazine for the 9mm, it has adequate capacity and is easy to reload.
 This gun will serve you day and night without fail.
 So why in the world is it sitting at the bottom of the list at #5?

 Mainly because its complexity may be a bit much for new shooters.
 The SIG has numerous controls that unfamiliar shooters might struggle with.
 And if you need to perform any maintenance beyond a field-strip, you're in trouble.
 So, the P226 might be the most beautiful lady on the list, but she's high maintenance.
 The P226 is also the highest priced gun on our list, and part of the reason for sitting at the bottom.

 The XD® Mod.2® is now available in a 4" Service Model.
 The 4" Service Model is a slim and ergonomic pistol that packs even more amazing capacity.
 Featuring the GripZone®, the handgun is ready for duty, a day at the gun range, and even concealed carry.